pawanpillai/JWTDemo/README.md

 # How to use:

 1. Initial call with username and password.
-This will generate Access Token and Refresh Token:
+This will generate Access Token (short lived) and Refresh Token (long lived and saved in DB):

 ```javascript
 HTTP POST Call to: http://localhost:7000/v1/api/auth